Jaymon/CocoaLumberjill/README.md

-# CocoaLumberJill
+# CocoaLumberjill

-Wraps CocoaLumberJack to format logging and make it easy to send logs via email, among other things.
+Wraps CocoaLumberjack to format logging and make it easy to send logs via email, among other things.

 ## Configure the logs